rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  Right.
 *  And the few aid trucks that do come in have had to either suspend their aid deliveries
 *  into the north or have not been able to deliver aid there.
-*  The last time UNRWA, the UN agency in charge of Palestinian refugees, tried to bring trucks
+*  The last time Anarwa, the UN agency in charge of Palestinian refugees, tried to bring trucks
 *  to the north was nearly a month ago.
 *  They said that one of their convoys came under fire.
 *  And another major aid provider, the World Food Program, said that they haven't delivered